 SUNY has identified Student Learning Outcomes for the ten knowledge and skills areas.

-In 2012-13, MCC will continue to develop its approach to assessment, maintaining compliance with the SUNY Assessment Initiative standards, while fulfilling the spirit of assessment and evaluation that MSCHE has encouraged.
+MCC continues to refine its approach to assessment, maintaining compliance with the SUNY Assessment Initiative while fulfilling the spirit of assessment and evaluation that MSCHE has encouraged.